pysaba/spotify-DJfy/README.md

 Follow the prompts to enter your Spotify playlist ID and let the script organize your playlist harmonically.

 ## Upcoming Features
-- Choosing Starting Track: Allow users to select the starting track for the playlist sorting.
 - Sorting by Tempo and Mood: Integrate audio feature analysis to sort tracks by tempo, mood, etc.
 - Dynamic Playlist Modes:
   - Energy Levels: Create playlists that start slow and gradually increase in tempo or vice versa.